Main Content Region

 Greetings, Coyotes!

 Our library team is here for you, wherever “here” is for you!
 Ask a Librarian service is a wonderful place to begin.
 You have options to chat, phone, or text.
 There is even a service to chat with a librarian from one of our partners around the globe if you need help after hours!
 It’s even available 365 days a year, 24 hours a day.
 If you need more time to discuss your questions and projects in depth, you can schedule an appointment, in-person or virtual.
-Our team is here to help you be successful and de-mystify our wonderful resources!
+Our team is here to help you be successful and de-mystify our wonderful resources.

 Our Makerspaces give you the chance to be a creator.
 You can stop by to visit and see the sample creations, or send your own 3D print request for the Innovation Lab.
 There will be new surprises in the space too, expanding maker options from 3D printing to other crafting.
-Think you have a voice for podcasting?
-Check out the Innovation Studio.

 Please follow our main website and social media for updates!